 Thomas Cueni, Chair of Business at OECD’s Health Committee, stressed that “the profound global impact of the COVID-19 pandemic on society and the economy is deeply concerning.
 If not contained, the impact of COVID-19 on people and the health systems that treat them, will be devastating.
 At this time, OECD guidance in support for the healthcare sector as it pulls out all the stops to fight coronavirus is paramount.
 OECD backing for emergency policies and decisions that support the safety of healthcare workers and infrastructure, avoid stockpiling and measures that hinder manufacturing capacity is crucial.
 The OECD leadership is needed now more than ever to lend its weight behind the unprecedented mobilization of the innovative pharmaceutical industry (and of course many others) to bring safe, effective diagnostics, treatments and vaccines to patients around the world as a matter of urgency.”

-The initial OECD analysis: “Beyond containment: health systems responses to COVID-19 in the OECD” is available here and “Flattening the COVID-19 peak: containment and mitigation policies” is available here.
+The OECD paper on “Flattening the COVID-19 peak: containment and mitigation policies” is available here.

 Small and medium-sized enterprises (SMEs) are of crucial importance to the economy.
 They represent over 95% of registered firms, make up a large part of employment (over 60% in most OECD countries) and generate a significant share of the overall “value-added” (between 55 to 75% in most countries).
 The overarching need to keep as many people as possible engaged in paid work is especially pertinent for smaller businesses.
 They are typically the first to face liquidity and cash flow problems: evidence shows that half of all surveyed small businesses hold cash buffers of less than one month, a number that drops to solely 13 days for one quarter of small businesses.